jsassu20/Lenovo-ThinkPad-MacOS-Tools/README.md

 #
 # Users Who've Installed The T440 TrackPad

-Added TouchPad files for those users who have chosen to install the Lenovo T440 TrackPad which is the Synaptic UltraNav One Button ClickPad.
+For people who have installed the Lenovo T440 TrackPad Synaptic UltraNav ClickPad...

 Files can be found in:

-* "T440 Trackpad" folder
+* "TrackPad/T440_One_Button_ClickPad/"

-Be sure to do the following:

-Run my ".command" located in "T440\ TrackPad/" folder and all required changes will be made automatically.
+Run my ".command" located in:

-*** (MAKE SURE EFI PARTITION THAT CONTAINS CLOVER IS MOUNTED BEFORE RUNNING MY ".command" FILE) ***
+* "TrackPad/T440_One_Button_ClickPad"

-If the .command script doesn't work then do the following:
+*** If the .command script doesn't work ***

 Replace the SSDT-VPS2.aml file in:
 * "/Volumes/ESP/EFI/CLOVER/ACPI/patched/"

 with SSDT-ASTP.aml file in:

-* "T440 TrackPad" folder
+* "TrackPad/T440_One_Button_ClickPad/"

 Replace VoodooPS2controller.kext in the following 3 folders:
 * "/Library/Extensions/" *** (if you installed it there or ran my script to install system kexts) ***
 * "/Volumes/ESP/EFI/CLOVER/kexts/Other/"
 * "/Volumes/ESP/EFI/CLOVER/kexts/System/"

 with ApplePS2SmartTouchpad.kext that can be found in:

-* "T440 TrackPad" folder
+* "TrackPad/T440_One_Button_ClickPad/"

 #
 # Utilities